simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 ### INTRODUCTION

-On May 8, 1923, Nicholas Roerich left America for India, and he has been wandering about in remote, dangerous and seldom- visited parts of Asia ever since.
+On May 8, 1923, Nicholas Roerich left America for India, and he has been wandering about in remote, dangerous and seldom-visited parts of Asia ever since.
 "Altai-Himalaya" is the record of his mission, just as his series of pictures "Tibetan Paths," "Banners of the East," "His Country," are records in terms of paint.
 But "Altai-Himalaya," though penned on horseback and in the tent, under conditions the most difficult, is as much more, and as much richer than the ordinary diary of travel, as his paintings of the Himalayas are more than a literal transcription of some of the earth's most magnificent scenery.
-For in whatever medium Roerich works, or in whatever he is expressing, there shines forth not only the artist, but the embodied intelligence--- *the man*, the whole character of the man.
+For in whatever medium Roerich works, or in whatever he is expressing, there shines forth not only the artist, but the embodied intelligence---*the man*, the whole character of the man.
 Though sincere and simple, it is a character compounded of such unusual elements as to be on its esoteric side uncomprehended.

 Now, "esoteric" is to most ears either a meaningless or a hateful word: what do I mean by it in this connection?
 I should perform for Roerich an ill service if I failed to answer such a question, because it would be to avoid mentioning what seems to me the very *raison d'etre* of his journey, his art, his life.
 And yet how is it possible to make intelligible or even plausible what I have in mind?
 Without attempting to elucidate, explain or justify it, therefore, I shall simply say that there is a tenable point of view from which one may regard Roerich as an envoy of those powers which preside over the life and evolution of humanity in the same sense that gardeners preside over a garden: that he journeys into desolate and forbidden lands for the fulfillment of a mission the purpose of which will increasingly reveal itself.